zenspider/transmogrify/README.txt

   * rakefile obfuscation - convolute the build and running tests etc.
   * ungemification
 * randomize method order
-* combinations of builders (rot13 a douchified name, etc)
 * math identities (*1, +0) and other fun, pi=3
 * replace real word variables with antonyms